rei/rei-cedar-docs/docs/patterns/notifications/README.md

   - As confirmation that a task was completed successfully
   - As contextual information that might need their attention
   - communicating a status change caused by the user.
-### Interactive Controls

-Interactive controls within notifications produce several hurdles for users of assistive technology.
-Specifically, the `Aria-live` region will not preserve the semantics of elements being read aloud.
-As an example consider the virtual outfitting window on the product page: a user will not know what the title, copy, or link are in the following text

-"*Need help deciding?
-Schedule a free 1-on-1 virtual appointment with one of our experts.
-Book now*".

-Users may infer the "book now" text is a link - or just as likely search for a button or may guess the entire text would be active.

-Consider the following:
-- When triggered, live regions only read out their content to assisted technologies.
-They will not distinguish text from actionable elements present within a notification.
-- Users may infer that actionable element is present, however A user will need to guess what element to search for.
-This is especially problematic for notifications that are automatically dismissed, as users will have limited time to correctly guess and act on this choice.

-If the notification must include an actionable element you are responsible for the following:
-- **Must**
-  - Return focus to next logical location in the page flow
-  - Contained action is also readily available on the page
-  - If the action is not available on page, the action should be added to a notification history page (see ARIA’s log role)
 ## Construction

 The following provide the base requirement’s expected within a notification message.